Doichin251002/SoftUni-Programming-Java/README.md

 # SoftUni-Programming-Java
-Solutions of problems in SoftUni Java Courses
+Solutions of problems in SoftUni Java Course